oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

 ## Step 3 - Use the main function to index the image to Rekognition
  - Modify the variable names in index.py according to the comments
-    - Ensure the processed bucket name is different to the raw images bucket name

  - It performs tasks below sequentially:
     - Indexing the face to AWS Rekognition service